GPR-ZRH/P4Install/docs/README.md

 Browse through the folders to find the main software you will use in connection with perforce helix.
 This readme only serves as a general introduction as to how you can use the folders within this branch.
 Have fun!

+Please fork and create your own Software Specific Setups and then make a pull request.
+Or if you are not a programmer, simply create an request in the issues tab.